 You will find some differences, of course.

-In the world of this novel, the name of the prophet and the book of companion scripture will be translated as "E-P"†, for "Eternal Progression".
+In the world of this novel, that book of companion scripture, being named after the ancient new world prophet who abridged it, has a name that can be translated as "Eternal Progression".
+Since that is a mouthful, I'll abbreviate it "E-P"†.
 And the restorationist church will be commonly called after the book, with the resulting confusion about whether E-P-ists are Christian or not.

 The university where most of the story takes place would not be called Brigham Young University.
 It kind of looks a lot like BYU, and it is even located in a town a bit south of the Point of the Mountain.
 But from the way it was named and its history and so forth, it would make more sense to call it Orson Hyde University.
 And there are some policy differences at the school that you may notice.